RgbTrouw/Compass/README.md

 A simple compass application for Android.
 The model has multiple indicators: a centre, middle and an external one.

+As is the case with compasses, they would come useful with a map.
+A mind map, along with psychological triggers could be the subject in this case.

 ** The full version also has a cover on some of the indicators.
 (See "Compass Cover.png")
 The +/- cover design is an arch bolt as viewed from the side.